serenity-is/docs/howto/how_to_work_with_other_database_types.md

 </configuration>
 ```

 Also copy MySql.Data.dll to same folder where Sergen.exe resides.
-Now Sergen will be able to generate code for your Postgres tables.
+Now Sergen will be able to generate code for your MySql tables.